-Today, Monday 17 May, is International Day Against Homophobia, Transphobia and Biphobia.
+Today, Tuesday 17 May, is International Day Against Homophobia, Transphobia and Biphobia.
 A worldwide celebration of sexual and gender identities.

-Residents are also reminded of Knowsley Council’s No More campaign which addresses global issues of inequality and discrimination and uses its power as a local authority to make positive change in Knowsley for its residents.
+Residents are reminded of Knowsley Council’s No More campaign which addresses global issues of inequality and discrimination and uses its power as a local authority to make positive change in Knowsley for its residents.

 Here you can read more about what hate crime is and the methods you can use to report it.

-Alternatively, if you don’t feel comfortable reporting it to the police you can report it to Stop Hate UK 0800 138 1625.
+Alternatively, if you don’t feel comfortable reporting it to the police, you can report it to Stop Hate UK 0800 138 1625.

 For more information about the International Day Against Homophobia, Biphobia and Transphobia visit What is May 17? ~ May17.org